 Mu is a 45-year-old woman from Burma.
 Mu and her husband are farmers who own land and harvest rice and beans.
 They use most of their crops to sustain their family, and sell any additional harvest for profit.

 March 2019, Mu has been experiencing pain and discomfort in her lower abdominal area.
 She has been diagnosed with an ovarian cyst.
 She has been advised to undergo a total abdominal hysterectomy, the surgical removal of her uterus and cervix.
 If left untreated, Mu’s symptoms will continue to worsen and put her at risk for further health complications in the future.

-Our medical partner, Burma Children Medical Fund, is requesting $414 to cover the cost of Linn's CT scan and care, scheduled for September 2nd.
+Fortunately, Mu is scheduled to undergo her hysterectomy on June 10.
+Our medical partner, Burma Children Medical Fund, is requesting $1,500 to cover the total cost of her procedure and care.

 “I really hope the mass is not cancerous.
 I am so grateful that I am able to have this surgery, but I am scared that I’ll need further treatment,” Mu says.